Eligibility: Bachelor’s Degree Programme in Social Services

 The applicant must have a decision by the authorities concerning their status (decision on asylum or residence permit on the basis of protection).

-The applicant must submit a copy of the relevant decision by 30 January 2019 before 3:00pm Finnish time to the admission services of all the applied higher education institutions.
+The applicant must submit a copy of the relevant decision by 30 January 2019 before 3:00pm Finnish time to the admission services of all the higher education institutions that s/he is applying to.
+Please note that this attachment cannot be uploaded to the online application form.

 In order to declare their status, an asylum seeker who has not yet been granted a decision may verify their status by presenting an identity card with a photograph granted by Migri.